bchavez/Dwolla/README.markdown

 * Download the source code.
 * Run `build.bat`.

-Upon successful build, the results should be in the `\__package` directory created by the build script.
+Upon successful build, the results will be in the `\__package` directory.

 Usage
 -----
 ### Off-Site Gateway API
-Dwolla allows two methods for you initiate payment from your customer (off-site, without using OAuth).
+Dwolla allows two methods to initiate payment from a customer (off-site, without using OAuth).

 * Initiate Payments by HTML Form Post.
 * Initiate Payments by Server-to-Server Communication.